 The "objects" attribute of Django models can be replaced with a custom Manager class.
 This allows you to override the get_query_set() method, which chooses the database connection.
 For example:

-from django import db
+from django import db import new

 class CustomSettings: DATABASE_HOST = '...'